Democrats Lay Out Extra Virus Aid Package Totaling $500 Billion

 WASHINGTON (CN) — Congressional Democrats called for another massive aid package Wednesday in response to the Covid-19 pandemic, pitching $500 billion in aid to small businesses, hospitals and municipal governments.

-Families that get food stamps meanwhile would get a 15 percent increase to the maximum benefit, according to a release this afternoon from Senate Minority Leader Chuck Schumer and Speaker of the House Nancy Pelosi.
+Families that get food stamps meanwhile would get a 15% increase to the maximum benefit, according to a release this afternoon from Senate Minority Leader Chuck Schumer and Speaker of the House Nancy Pelosi.

 “After we pass this interim emergency legislation, Congress will move to pass a CARES 2 Act that will extend and expand the bipartisan CARES Act to meet the needs of the American people,” they said in a statement.

+The $2.2 trillion CARES Act was the third major piece of legislation Congress approved during the coronavirus outbreak.
+Since its passage on March 27, lawmakers have set out different visions for what the next response should look like.

-Small businesses would $250 billion in the new package, with half of that amount aimed at “community-based financial institutions that serve farmers, family, women, minority and veteran-owned small businesses and nonprofits in rural, tribal, suburban and urban communities across our country.”
+Under the Democrats’ new plan, small businesses would get $250 billion, with half of that amount aimed at “community-based financial institutions that serve farmers, family, women, minority and veteran-owned small businesses and nonprofits in rural, tribal, suburban and urban communities across our country.”

 Because the initial package led to banks being deluged with applications, Schumer and Pelosi said they are improving the system to ensure no eligible small business is turned away.